atlassian-labs/atlassian-sampling-processor/pkg/processor/atlassiansamplingprocessor/DESIGN.md

 This is, of course, a trade-off.
 The processing throughput is limited by the capacity of a single goroutine, creating a potential bottleneck.
-This can be alleviated by deploying more instances of the processor with reduced memory allocation per instance (e.g., more pods, each with less memory).
+This can be alleviated by deploying more instances of the processor with reduced memory allocation per instance (e.g., more nodes, each with less memory).
 If the bottleneck becomes a significant issue, a future enhancement could involve sharding the processor.
 This would involve splitting the processing workload by trace ID and maintaining separate caches and states for each shard.